palpen/ProgrammingNotes/vim.md

     * To quit it, `:q`
 * To run a bash command in command mode, use `!`
     * Say you want to align a visually selected group of text using the `column` command in bash.
 Visually select the text then do `:'<,'>!column -t`
-* `:%` means the entire file
-    * so `:%s/foo/bar/g` means to replace all instance of foo with bar in file

 ## Moving within a line (left-right motions)
 * Bring cursor to a character: `f<CHAR>`